isomerpages/moe-bedokviewsec/_cca/Clubs/Infocomm Club.md

 <br>Maintain integrity and high standards in their involvement in competitions
 and conduct of events.</p>
 <h3>CCA Overview</h3>
-<p>Bedok View Infocomm Club engages its infocommers through photography and
+<p>Bedok View Infocomm Club immerses its members in photography and videography
+through a range of activities, including school events and outdoor shoots.
-videography with different activities like school events, outdoor shoots and annual Infocomm Club camp.
-The members develop their technical skills with the help of our trainer.
-The PA crew, which also consists of our infocommers, assist the school in the setup and control of all media equipment.
-Our members regularly take part in photography competitions such as Our School Our Stories and other national level competitions to put into practice what they have learnt.
-It is through these lessons and competitions that the club hopes to inculcate soft skills of collaboration, decision making and leadership.</p>
+With guidance from our trainer, members develop their technical skills.
+The PA crew, composed of our infocommers, assists the school by setting up and managing media equipment.
+Our members also regularly compete in photography contests such as Our School Our Stories and other national events, applying their skills in practical settings.
+Through these activities and competitions, the club aims to cultivate soft skills like collaboration, decision-making, and leadership.
+Additionally, members have opportunities to advance their skills through courses like drone operation and content creation offered by IMDA.</p>
 <h3>Scope of Activities</h3>
 <ul data-tight="true" class="tight">
 <li>